Office of Medical Education Faculty Development Events

 All faculty and staff are invited to join Dr. John Wiecha and Dr. Gail March in informal and lively conversations about current topics in medical education by reviewing selected journal articles.
-The OME JC meets at noon on November 15th.
+The OME JC meets at noon on specific dates.
 CME credit is available.
-Contact Gail March to receive the articles electronically before the club meeting times.
+Contact Gail March to receive the electronic links for the articles before the club meeting times.

 Community of Practice in Faculty Development (CoP-FD)

 For all those interested in faculty development on BUMC, this is the opportunity to meet and share your innovative ideas.
 CoP-FD meetings take place every 3 months at noon and include presentations, lots of thought-provoking exchanges and a light lunch.
-The next meeting is December 10 at noon.
 Contact Gail March to receive the meeting topics, dates, and room assignments.

 John McCahan Medical Campus Education Day Preparation